 Math deserves its own day, don’t you think?
-Join the fun of Pi Day, celebrated on March 14 (3.14, get it?) by more and more schools every year.
-Here are 14 Pi Day activities that will encourage your students to see the joy and whimsy in math.
+Join the fun of Pi Day, celebrated on March 14 (3.14, get it?).
+Here are 31 Pi Day activities that you’ll circle back to year after year.

 Just like our ol’ mathematical friend pi, paper chains can be endless … in activity time, length, and fun!
 As a class or grade, create the Pi Day chain with loops of construction paper, using a different color for each of the 10 digits.
 Each colored chain link represents a decimal place or a digit.
 Schools around the country have gotten in on this Pi Day trend and have even attempted world records.
 How long will your class or school’s Pi Day chain be?

 Hold a contest to see who can recite the most digits of pi, and reward them with… pie!